The Office on bad office politics

 New Chairs vs. A New Printer vs. Michael Scott

 Here, we have a scenario where there’s extra room in the budget to spend on something important.
 Oscar, the accountant, suggests a new copier because the old one is horrible, and Pam suggests new chairs.
 Michael finally decides to call David Wallace for advice and David wonders outloud why Michael wouldn’t just turn in the extra money to give himself a 15 percent bonus.
 He decides to do just that knowing he’s the manager and can do as he pleases with complete disregard for the rest of the office’s needs.
-The office Ultimately, the lesson here if you’re a manager is to understand that your employees can see right through your actions.
+Ultimately, the lesson here if you’re a manager is to understand that your employees can see right through your actions.
 Your job as a manager is to do what’s best for the company.

 The Final Word

 Office politics are an unavoidable scenario we’re all faced with from time to time.
 The Office is a gift that keeps on giving, regardless of the number of times you binge watch the entire series.
-In fact, as we’ve shown, there are a number of events that take place in the show that teach us to not take advantage of office politics. the office You can be Michael Scott and offer your employees a fun, open work environment and maintain a healthy relationship with HR; you can be Dwight Schrute and put the good of the company over your own personal needs, and you can do so without jeopardising the lives of everyone else you work with. the office Author bio: Reuben Yonatan is the CEO @ GetVoIP, a leading VoIP systems comparison guide that connects shoppers with relevant providers.
+In fact, as we’ve shown, there are a number of events that take place in the show that teach us to not take advantage of office politics.
+You can be Michael Scott and offer your employees a fun, open work environment and maintain a healthy relationship with HR; you can be Dwight Schrute and put the good of the company over your own personal needs, and you can do so without jeopardising the lives of everyone else you work with.
+Author bio: Reuben Yonatan is the CEO @ GetVoIP, a leading VoIP systems comparison guide that connects shoppers with relevant providers.